 - Health insurance that doesn’t adequately cover your mental illness treatment

 - The belief that you’ll never succeed at certain challenges or that you can’t improve your situation

-On releasing the World Health Report, Dr. Gro Harlem Brundtland, Director-General of WHO reinforces the fact, depression is not a personal failure, stating:
+WHO, on releasing the World Health Report, emphatically states depression is not a personal failure:

 “Mental illness is not a personal failure.
 In fact, if there is failure, it is to be found in the way we have responded to people with mental and brain disorders,”